-and once diwali is over, we realise that we better start working towards it.
-Here are some simple cooking tips that make traditional cuisine healthier and help you to avoid the diet extremes during diwali:
+All this is sidetracked and once Diwali is over, we realize that we better start working towards it.
+Here are some simple cooking tips that make traditional cuisine healthier and help you to avoid diet extremes during Diwali.

--Using microwave to make this halwa will substract a lot of extra teaspoons of ghee that we add while roasting the grounded moong dal batter.
+-Using the microwave to make this halwa will subtract a lot of extra teaspoons of ghee that we add while roasting the grounded moong dal batter.
 Grab the full recipe of baked moong dal halwa

 While frying the vada, don’t make them into balls as it will take longer to cook, and longer the balls are in the oil, more is the amount of oil absorbed.
 Instead, you can flatten the batter on your palm and then fry it.
 This being thin will not take too long to get fried, and the amount of oil absorbed can be reduced.
 After frying, press the vada on a tissue paper to remove the excess oil and then soak it in the water.
-To make it even more healthy, use low fat curd for dressing.
+To make it even more healthy, use low-fat curd for dressing.

-Generally, gram flour (besan) or rice flour is used to make this savoury snack.
+Generally, gram flour (besan) or rice flour is used to make this savory snack.
 To make this dish healthier, multigrain flour can be used.
 Also, baking them in a microwave for one minute at 400 W will half cook them without any oil, hence reducing the frying time and the amount of oil absorbed.

-Canapes are small decorative food, made with a base of bread or toast or crackers, and topped with an assortment of small, usually savory toppings such as meat, cheese and fish.
+Canapes are small decorative food, made with a base of bread or toast or crackers, and topped with an assortment of small, usually savory toppings such as meat, cheese, and fish.
 You can serve your guest these canapes with fruit, sprout or salad toppings.
 They are healthier as well as a tasty snack with absolutely no fat.

-6.Gujia: Gujia is one of the most populat traditional sweet that can be made healthy by baking them in microwave instead of deep frying.
+Gujia is one of the most popular traditional sweet that can be made healthy by baking them in a microwave instead of deep frying.
 Keep gujia on a greased baking tray, brush with little ghee and bake at 1800 degree Celcius for 20-25 minutes.
 The stuffing can also be made healthier by adding dates and figs (anjeer).